By Tim Lambert

 Education in the Middle Ages

 In the Middle Ages, many people were illiterate but not all.
 Upper-class children were educated.
 Among the Medieval poor the better-educated priests might teach some children to read and write – a little.
 In many towns, there were grammar schools where middle-class boys were educated.
 (They got their name because they taught Latin grammar).
-Boys worked long hours in the grammar schools and discipline was severe.
+Boys worked long hours in grammar schools and discipline was severe.
 Boys were beaten with rods or birch twigs.